 This report assesses leading metrics for measuring and reporting performance over time and across multiple spatial scales.
 It examines six critical sustainability issues: deforestation, biodiversity, water use, forced labour, poverty, and greenhouse gas emissions.
 The research supports sustainability systems in making data-driven outcome claims and provides insight into evaluating metric suitability.
 The report focuses on applicability of metrics and data sources, best practices, and associated limitations and trade-offs.

-A Report produced for the ISEAL Alliance Innovations Fund project “Integrating new data to improve risk assessments and detection of forced labour vulnerability in agricultural supply chains”.
+A Report produced for the ISEAL Alliance Innovations Fund project “Integrating new data to improve risk

 The ISEAL-funded research project Integrating new data to improve risk assessments and detection of forced labour in agricultural supply chains (2017 – 18) is an attempt to build the evidence base around monitoring and remediating forced labour in agricultural supply chains.